casper-network/docs/source/docs/casper/developers/dapps/setup-nctl.md

 source env/bin/activate
 ```

-Once you've activated the virtual environment, your terminal prompt will change to indicate you're working within it.
+Once you have activated the virtual environment, your terminal prompt will change to indicate you're working within it.
 It will usually look something like this:

 ```bash
 (env) $  // This line is for visual representation only, not to be copied